Backbase/backbase.github.io/content/posts/unpublished/working-with-test-containers/post.md

 This example demonstrates an integration test utilizing Testcontainers with MySQL and Kafka.

-Let’s consider the following scenario:
-A product resides in the MySQL database.
+Let’s consider the following scenario: a product resides in the MySQL database.
 A service consumes Kafka message, processes it and update the product in MySQL database according to the message payload.

 ![](assets/diagram.png)